 I was really happy with the results of these efforts so I wanted to share a little bit more about my outreach strategy.
-I get a lot of cold emails and I know cold email can be cringe-worthy at best when done incorrectly, so here’s what I did to avoid being that person.
+I get a lot of cold emails and I know cold emails can be cringe-worthy at best when done incorrectly, so here’s what I did to avoid being that person.

 I reached out via email or LinkedIn, depending on their preference

 I reached out primarily via LinkedIn instead of email purely because the people I was interested in connecting with didn’t have their emails listed anywhere public like on a website or their Twitter.
-Mind you, working in PR I’m sure I could have dug up their email but that didn’t feel like the right strategy.
+Mind you, working in PR, I’m sure I could have dug up their email but that didn’t feel like the right strategy.

 I networked horizontally, not vertically

-The people I reached out to had the same job title as my own.
-They weren’t several levels above me.
+The people I reached out to had the same job title as my own — they weren’t several levels above me.
 When I looked at their experience on LinkedIn we had followed similar career trajectories with several past job titles being very close as well.

 This is notable because I believe people are much more willing to reach out and connect with people who are at the same place in their careers as they are.
-The main reason being that these people have something to gain from the conversation as well.
-When you’re talking to someone at the same level as you, you are probably both dealing with similar problems and challenges, which means you might have more potential to help each other out.
+The main reason is that these people have something to gain from the conversation as well.
+When you’re talking to someone at the same level as you, you are probably both dealing with similar challenges, which means you might have more potential to help each other out.

 This is very different from a lot of the cold emails people get because often people ask to ‘pick your brain’ which, I think many people have already discussed how bad the wording is on that one, but also it’s clear from that framing that it’s a one-way ask.
 If someone is asking to pick your brain they want something from you and they aren’t offering anything in return.

-I’ve found networking vertically really beneficial even when I was very junior in my career because as professionals you grow together, you can share knowledge, challenges, and achievements.
+I’ve found networking vertically really beneficial even when I was very junior in my career because as professionals you grow together, and you can share knowledge, challenges, and achievements.